axyoung/axyoung.github.io/README.md

 I am a recent Masters Graduate searching for opportunities in software engineering and AI fields.
 My previous work can be mostly found on my github - [github.com/axyoung](https://github.com/axyoung).

-I can be contacted at the following addresses: [alex.shan.young@gmail.com] and [axyoung@ucdavis.edu]
+I can be contacted at the following addresses: alex.shan.young@gmail.com and axyoung@ucdavis.edu.

 The links attached to the following headers will lead to more in-depth detail on my experiences.